BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 - In the bottom right side of the desert, a rock will hide a *Nugget*.
 Just up from here in a patch of green is another rock containing a *Grass Gem*.
 - Go up from here, passing between a small hill and a pillar.
 Up from here you'll find a desert rose containing a hidden *Ultra Ball*.
 - Up from the Ultra Ball you'll see a bunch of bushes and cacti.
 Going right around the mountain, you'll find a hidden *Blast Powder*.
 - Head way up from here.
+Follow the tracks to a junction to get a *Stardust*.
-In a patch of green nearby a train track corner, towards the top right corner of the desert but a bit out from the wall, you can find a *Purple Shard*, and a *Poison Gem* just above here near a train car.
+- To the east, in a patch of green, you can find a *Purple Shard*, and a *Poison Gem* just above here near a train car.
-- Straight left from the Poison Gem, follow the tracks to reach a hidden *Stardust*.
-- Just before you reach the top right corner of the desert, on your left is a mountain with a broken statue head beneath containing a *Steel Gem*.
+- Up and right from here, just before you reach the top right corner of the desert, beneath a mountain is a  broken statue head containing a *Steel Gem*.
 - Hidden in a pile of rocks in the north east of here is a *Nugget*, and a *Green Shard* to the northeast in a bush.
 - Go straight left from this area into the area with many train tracks.
 In a rock pile you'll be able to find a hidden *Protein*.
 - Continuing left from here, slightly up is a hidden *Water Stone* fittingly in a cactus.
 - Going straight left from here once more, you'll find a hidden *Poké Snax* in a rock.

 **Map 4**

+!enc(705, ["Cave"], nil, "Tourmaline Desert (Layout 4)")

+Map 4 has this trainer, near the tracks on the west side:

+!battle(["Red", :HIKER, 0], "Desert Field")

+!img("tourmaline_items_4.png")

 - On the hill where we found the 3 Exp.
 Candies, you can find a hidden *Common Candy*.
 - Down from the hill, you'll find a bush containing another hidden *Common Candy*.